 After completing all the forms, make at least two copies of everything.
 The court will keep one, you will need one for your records, and you will need a copy for your spouse.

-After filing your forms with the appropriate Clerk of Court, you will need to "serve" (deliver) a copy of the forms to your spouse.
-There are four ways to serve your spouse:
+After filing your forms with the appropriate Clerk of Court, you will need to serve (deliver) a copy of the forms on your spouse.
+You can serve your spouse by:

-In South Carolina, the court must wait at least 90 days from the date you file your paperwork to finalize your divorce.
-(S.C.
-Code Ann. § 20-3-80.)
 After you have served your spouse, count ahead 35 days on the calendar (do not count the day you served your spouse) and mark the date.
 On that day, if you have not received a formal response or "Answer" from your spouse, or if you receive an answer that agrees with everything in your complaint, you may proceed with the final divorce.
-If your spouse's answer disagrees with any part of your request, you will need to hire a lawyer to go forward with a contested divorce case.
+In South Carolina, the court must wait at least three months from the date you file your paperwork to finalize your divorce.
+(S.C.
+Code Ann. § 20-3-80 (2021).)

 If you and your spouse agree on all the divorce-related issues, your next step is to complete a Request for Hearing and submit it to the court.
-When you file these forms, you must also file a copy of your return receipt or other affidavit you properly served your spouse (unless you have already filed it).
+When you file this form, you must also file a copy of your return receipt or other affidavit you properly served your spouse (unless you have already filed it).

 After completing these filings, the clerk of court will mail you a "Notice of Hearing" with your court date.
 After you receive this notice, you must mail a copy to your spouse, by certified mail, return receipt requested.

-After your spouse mails back the signed green card, you must complete an Affidavit of Service by Mailing in front of a notary public.
+After your spouse mails back the signed green card proving receipt of delivery, you must complete an Affidavit of Service by Mailing in front of a notary public.
 If you receive the envelope and card in the mail unsigned, take the returned envelope to your divorce hearing.

-During the hearing, the judge will ask questions about your documents, including questions about your marriage and separation.
+During the hearing, the judge will ask questions about your documents, marriage, and separation.
 You may use a sample script from the South Carolina Judicial Branch website to prepare yourself.
 After granting your divorce, the judge will sign the Final Order of Divorce.
 Your divorce is not final until the judge signs the order and files it with the Clerk of Court.

-The judge may also ask you to complete a Judgment in a Family Court Case, which you can find on the court's website.
+The judge might also ask you to complete a Judgment in a Family Court Case, which you can find on the court's website.